Process Technology (PRT)

 PRT A160 Oil and Gas Exploration and Production I 3 Credits

-Examines oil and gas history, exploration, reservoir geology and aspects of petroleum mineral leasing.
-Covers drilling and completion techniques, production systems, methods of petroleum delivery and emulsion hazards and treatment.
-Surveys alternate petroleum sources, the theory of peak oil and reviews current petroleum marketing strategies.
+Examines the history of oil and gas, exploration, reservoir geology, and aspects of petroleum mineral leasing.
+Covers drilling and completion techniques, production systems, methods of petroleum delivery, and emulsion hazards and treatment.
+Surveys alternative petroleum sources and the theory of peak oil, and reviews current petroleum marketing strategies.

 PRT A230 Process Technology II: Systems 4 Credits